Bluebeard (2017 film)

 Bluebeard is a 2017 South Korean psychological thriller film written and directed by Lee Soo-yeon, starring Cho Jin-woong, Shin Goo, Kim Dae-myung, Song Young-chang, Lee Chung-ah, and Yoon Se-ah.
 It was released on March 1, 2017.

-Plot
+Synopsis

 Seung-Hoon (Cho Jin-Woong) is a physician who opened a clinic in Seoul but went bankrupt.
-He landed a job at a hospital and he soon gets involved in a series of murder cases when his patient murmurs something disturbing.
+He landed a job at a hospital and soon gets involved in a series of murder cases when his patient murmurs something disturbing.